tommysullivan/ts-injector/readme.md

 We can also run scenarios that have *both* @p2 and @p2 tags:

     npm test -- --tags @p1 --tags @p2

+#### Running tests for all the User Stories in a JIRA release

+To generate a command that you can use to run only the right subset of tags for a JIRA release, run:

+    TSULLIVAN:spyglass tsullivan$ ./bin/run_tests_for_release
+    prompt: Enter username for JIRA located at https://maprdrill.atlassian.net:  (tsullivan@maprtech.com)
+    prompt: Enter corresponding password:
+    prompt: Enter the name of the release (the value of "Fix Version"):  (1.0.alpha) Run the following command to execute cucumber tests for release: 1.0.alpha npm test -- --tags @SPYG-126,@SPYG-125,@SPYG-124,@SPYG-123,@SPYG-1

+You may change the default credentials, release, or JIRA hosts / paths in configuration/config.json.

 #### Traceability / Relationship Tags: